 May God bless you in the coming year with a greater understanding of the love, life and joy He gives to everyone who is willing to take Him at His Word.

-Read a longer version of “The Gifts of Christmas” in this article.
+Read a longer version of this article, “The Gifts of Christmas That Last Forever.”

 - Heartbreak to Hope: Good News from Mark Bible Study (read online)